bernie-skipole/indi/README.md

 ### indimqttredis.indiredis

 Converts directly between indiserver (port 7624) and redis, converts indi XML to redis key-value storage.
-For example, your script could be:
+For example, your Python script to import and run this service could be:

 ```
 from indimqttredis import indiredis